 He enjoyed greater popularity and success than any other English composer of his day.
 Charles Burney in his General History of Music wrote "The melody of Arne at this time forms an era in English Music; it was so easy, natural and agreeable to the whole kingdom, that it had an effect upon our national taste".

 Arne composed over 80 works for the stage as well as cantatas, odes, glees and chamber works.
 Rule Britannia is perhaps his best known composition.
 He was made a Doctor of Music by Oxford University in 1759.
 He died in London on 5 March 1778

 Giovanni Battista Cipriani (Painter, 1727-1785)

-Cipriani received £315 for his eight side panels, with allegorical scenes reflecting England's greatness, that decorated the Gold State Coach designed by William Chambers for George III.
-(One is shown above) It is still in use today..
+Cipriani received £315 for his eight side panels, with allegorical scenes reflecting England's greatness, that decorate the Gold State Coach designed by William Chambers for George III.
+(One panel is shown right) This coach is still in use by the Royal Family today.

-Cipriani died at Hammersmith and was buried at Chelsea
+Cipriani died on 14 December 1785 at Hammersmith and was buried in Chelsea.